priyeshmishra235/dotfiles/README.md

 stow .
 ```

-If you want to overwrite existing then use
+If you want to adopt to existing files then use

 ```bash
 stow . --adopt